-Inman Park Real Estate
+Inman Park Real Estate Guide

-This diverse housing stock plus the neighborhood festivals, proximity to the Atlanta Beltline, outstanding walkability and excellent shops and restaurants make Inman Park one of Atlanta’s best in-town neighborhoods.
+This diverse housing stock plus the neighborhood festivals, proximity to the Atlanta Beltline, outstanding walkability and excellent shops and restaurants make Inman Park one of Intown Atlanta’s best neighborhoods.

-More On Living In Inman Park
+Living In Inman Park

-That said, the high point of the Festival is the Tour of Homes, showcasing the wide variety of sizes, shapes, and types of dwelling places including some of the historic victorian mansions throughout the neighborhood.
+That said, the high point of the Festival is the Tour of Homes.
+It showcases the wide variety of sizes, shapes, and types of dwelling places including some of the historic victorian mansions throughout the neighborhood.